google/fleetbench/README.md

 Note: to make this setting the default, add `build --config=clang` to your .bazelrc.

+### Architecture-Specific Flags

+If running on an x86 Haswell or above machine, we suggest adding `--config=haswell` for consistency with our compiler flags.

+Use `--config=westmere` for Westmere-era processors.

 ### Running Benchmarks

 Swissmap benchmark for cold access setup takes much longer to run to completion,